Do you need a Website for your business?

 4. Improve Your Business’s Credibility

 Having a website proves your credibility.
 It reassures users that your business is legitimate and explains why your business is valuable.
+Having a website is one criteria for determining trustworthiness.

 5. Collect Customer Information